Home | Browse Topics | Criminal & traffic law | The criminal courts | Jury trial callovers

 Before the jury trial callover, the prosecution and you or your lawyer must each separately file another document, called a “Trial Callover Memorandum”.

-The prosecution’s Trial Callover Memorandum must be filed at least 3 weeks before the callover date; the defendant’s Memorandum must be filed at least five working days before the callover.
+The prosecution’s Trial Callover Memorandum must be filed at least 15 working days (3 weeks) before the callover date; the defendant’s Memorandum must be filed at least five working days (1 week) before the callover.

 The Memorandums must include: